SongoMen/SocialMe/README.md

   SocialMe</h1>
 </div>

-  Application where you can connect your social accounts and see your statistics.
+  Application where you can connect your facebook and instagram account and see your statistics of instagram account or multiple facebook pages.
   <br>

 Technology stack: